twsdbailey/Serial_to_74HC595/README.md

 Data sent to the arduino needs to be sent as ASCII characters.
 Sending the number characters 255 will turn-on all eight outputs on the first shift register.
 Sending a second set of 255 number characters will turn-on all eight outputs on the second shift register.
 Conversely, sending a 0 number character will turn-off all eight outputs on the first shift registers.
 Sending a second 0 number character will turn-off all eight outputs on the second shift register.

 When sending each two byte set, both number characters need to be followed by a comma  x,x,  No spaces.

+Note: Data can also be sent as binary or hex (i.e. b11111111, or 0xFF to turn-on all outputs of a shift register)

 **Example:**